Summary: in this tutorial, you will learn how to use the SQL OR

-The SQL OR is a logical operator that combines two boolean expressions.
-The SQL OR operator returns either true or false depending on the results of expressions.
+is a logical operator that combines two Boolean expressions.
+The OR

 clause of the SELECT